 - From the Project dropdown menu, select the project you’d like the filtered dataset to be placed in.
-If you’d like filtered dataset to be placed in a different project than the original parent dataset select the New Project option.
+If you’d like the filtered dataset to be placed in a different project than the original parent dataset, select the New Project option.

 - Once you’re done click on the Save button.

 - A filtered dataset inherits the same permission settings as the project it is in.
-The permissions of the parent dataset does not impact the permissions of the child filtered dataset.
+The permissions of the parent dataset do not impact the permissions of the child filtered dataset.

 - If you choose to hide fields in a filtered dataset, editing records in that filtered dataset will be disabled for all users.
 Read more about why in the When editing becomes disabled… section below.

 Filters in filtered datasets allow you to show only records with specific answers.
-In other words, if you were viewing the data table, only show specific rows with fields that match your filter would show and rows that do not will be hidden.
+In other words, if you were viewing the data table, only specific rows with fields that match your filter would show and rows that do not would be hidden.

 - Select a specific field from your dataset on the Select Field drop-down menu, e.g.Informal settlement

 - From the constraint list, select a Constraint.
-The constraint selected varies from the type of question, for instance if it’s a text field then a constraint like Equals will be selected.
-For integer fields a constraints such as Greater than or Less than.
+The constraint selected varies based on the type of question.
+For instance if it’s a text field, then a constraint like Equals can be selected.
+For integer fields a constraint such as Greater than or Less than can be selected.

 - Enter the Filter value in the text box and click the Next button to create the filtered dataset;

-You can add as more filters by clicking on the Add Filter button.
+You can add more filters by clicking on the Add Filter button.

-Records in a filtered dataset are not actually new, duplicate records — they are the same records of the parent dataset with hidden information.
+Records in a filtered dataset are not actually new but are duplicate records — they are the same records of the parent dataset with hidden information.
 For adding and editing records, this has a few implications: